 What’s Bush Heritage doing?

-By looking after the Nardoo Hills and J.C.
-Griffin reserves, Bush Heritage is safeguarding these precious orchids from extinction.
+By looking after our Victorian reserves, Bush Heritage is safeguarding these precious orchids from extinction.
 We remove stock, manage feral herbivores and control weeds that smother and out-compete orchids.

 On Nardoo Hills, for instance, our staff and fantastic volunteers control Patterson’s Curse, Horehound, Saffron Thistle and the Wheel Cactus.
 Our work allows these rare, delicate orchids to flourish.

 What’s more, we’re actively involved in some very careful orchid reintroductions (plantings) to augment the naturally occurring populations.
 This program was funded by the Victorian Government and delivered by ecologist Julie Radford.

 Plantings of the Stuart Mill Spider-orchid on JC Griffin Reserve occurred between 2014 and 2016.
 Over this three-year period a total of 142 individuals were reintroduced, with a survival rate above 70%.

 Monitoring conducted over the past few years has shown that even in dry conditions this species is doing well, with an annual flowering rate of more than 50% within reintroduced sites and now self-seeding and natural recruitment taking place, increasing the local populations.

 Also of note is a recent trial reintroduction of the Robust Greenhood into Nardoo Hills, with help from the Australasian Native Orchid Society, funded collaboratively through State and Federal programs.